Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

 \begin{rem} A note on formality is in order before we continue.
-As announced by Remark \ref{rem:generating-(sub)set}, we have tried to respect the two original conventions: of taking a generating set $S$ to be a subset of a factorable monoid; and of distinguishing $S$ from its image under an evaluation map arising from a normalisation.
-Now, however, that we consider those quadratic normalisations $\left(S,N\right)$ which correspond to a factorability structure, we interchangeably write $e$ and $1$ for the $N$-neutral $S$-letter, depending on whether we take the viewpoint of normalisation or factorability. \end{rem}
+As announced by Remark\ \ref{rem:generating-(sub)set}, we have tried to respect the two original conventions: of taking a generating set $S$ to be a subset of a factorable monoid; and of distinguishing $S$ from its image under an evaluation map arising from a normalisation.
+Now, however, that we consider those quadratic normalisations $\left(S,N\right)$ that correspond to factorability structures, we interchangeably write $e$ and $1$ for an $N$-neutral $S$-letter, depending on whether we take the viewpoint of normalisation or factorability. \end{rem}

 \begin{rem} Note that, by construction, the restriction $\overline{N_{\varphi}'}$ of $N_{\varphi}'$ to length-two words is identically equal to the local factorability structure of $\left(M,S,\eta\right)$.
-We often use this fact implicitly. \end{rem}
+This fact will be often used implicitly. \end{rem}

-Having obtained a quadratic normalisation, we want to find out its class.
-To that end, let us reinforce Lemma \ref{lem:2121-stable}. \begin{lem} Assume that $\left(M,S,\eta\right)$ is a factorable monoid.
-Then the quadratic normalisation corresponding to $\eta$ is of class $\left(5,4\right)$. \end{lem}
+Having obtained a quadratic normalisation, we want to determine its class. \begin{lem} If $\left(M,S,\eta\right)$ is a factorable monoid, then the quadratic normalisation corresponding to $\eta$ is of class $\left(5,4\right)$. \end{lem}